Untitled image - 2026-05-14T175936.112

 Certification checklist:

-• Always check the brand’s published certificate and expiry date on its transparency page.
+Always check the brand’s published Certificate of Analysis and expiry date on its transparency page.

 Vita Katalyst uses COLLinstant® Bovine collagen, which is certified Halal and Kosher, ensuring suitability for individuals following these practices.

-Quality means low-molecular-weight peptides (≤ 3 kDa), third-party COA for purity, and transparent sourcing.
+Quality means low-molecular-weight peptides (≤ 3 kDa), third-party Certificate of Analysis (COA) for purity, and transparent sourcing.
+To understand what are COAs and their importance espcially in the supplements industry visit our Transparency Hub->

 How to Choose the Best Collagen Supplement for You?